ropensci-archive/bomrang/cran-comments.md

 - Update code to be compliant with current and future versions of `janitor`

+- Vignettes no longer evaluate code on-the-fly that requires BOM servers to respond in response to CRAN rejecting `bomrang` for a failure of a vingette to build due to this issue

 ## Bug fixes

 - Correct issue with converting the timzeone in ag bulletin to character where